 Have you ever craved that Kentucky-fried taste, but just can’t get behind the fast food scene?
-This recipe for mock KFC will definitely have the whole family enjoying take out food from inside the home.
+This recipe for Copycat KFC Original Fried Chicken will definitely have the whole family enjoying take out food from inside the home.
 Pass the mashed potatoes, and read on!